 February 18, 2010 - Meets with US President Barack Obama at the White House.

 March 10, 2011 - Announces plans to devolve political power to an elected leader of the Tibetan exile movement.

 May 29, 2011 - Approves amendments to the exiled constitution, formally removing his political and administrative responsibilities.

 September 7, 2014 - The German newspaper Die Welt publishes an interview with the Dalai Lama in which he suggests ending the tradition of choosing a spiritual leader for the Tibetan people.
-According to the Die Welt story, the Dalai Lama is concerned that a weak successor could diminish the importance of the title and the institution should end with him.
 The article sparks discussions about whether the Dalai Lama was declaring that he will not be reincarnated.
-He later clarifies his comments during an an interview with the BBC, saying that it is"up to the Tibetan people" whether another Dalai Lama will arise after his death.
+He later clarifies his comments during an interview with the BBC, saying that it is "up to the Tibetan people" whether another Dalai Lama will arise after his death.

 May 6, 2016 - The New York Times reports the launch of the Atlas of Emotions, a project commissioned by the Dalai Lama.
-Created by psychologist Paul Ekman (who was an adviser for the film "inside Out") for $750,000, it is reportedly a "map of emotions" that aims to help people find inner peace.
+Created by psychologist Paul Ekman for $750,000, it is reportedly a "map of emotions" that aims to help people find inner peace.

 June 15, 2016 - Meets with Obama at the White House, his fourth meeting with the US president.